S.Korea seeks arrest of Samsung heir in succession probe

 Shares of Samsung Electronics were up 0.4%, outperforming a rise of 0.2% in the benchmark KOSPI.
 Prosecutors have been investigating suspected accounting fraud at drug company Samsung Biologics after the Korean financial watchdog complained the firm's value had been inflated by 4.5 trillion won ($3.7 billion) in 2015.

 Prosecutors contend the violation helped boost the value of its major owner, Cheil Industries, which counted Lee as its top shareholder, and merged with Samsung C&T, a de facto holding firm, Yonhap news agency said.
-Samsung requested an outside review of the investigation to weigh the validity of the indictment and the Seoul Central District Prosecutors' Office is following the necessary procedures, it said in a statement.
+Attorneys for Lee requested an outside review to weight the validity of the indictment and prosecutors are following the necessary procedures, they said in a statement.

-Last month, prosecutors questioned Lee, 51, over the latest investigation.
-He also apologized for a series of controversies around his succession planning.
-Lee's year in detention followed separate charges that he bribed Park to win government support for the 2015 merger which helped tighten his control of South Korea's top conglomerate.
+Last month, the prosecutors questioned Lee, 51, over the latest investigation.
+He also apologized for the controversies around his succession planning and vowed to guarantee labour rights at Samsung.
+In a statement, Samsung said seven of its affiliates, including Samsung Electronics, had set up a labour-management relations group under their boards to improve labour policy.

+Lee's year in detention followed separate charges that he bribed Park to win government support for the 2015 merger that helped tighten his control of South Korea's top conglomerate. ($1=1,217.3800 won)

 - READ MORE ON: